lichendust/meander/readme.md

 	$ meander merge

-Meander supports a multi-file workflow using a special include syntax.
+Meander supports a multi-file workflow using a special `{{include}}` syntax.
 Merging collapses your multi-file screenplay into a single text file.
 Rendering does this automatically, but that doesn't mean you don't need to do it in plain text too.

 Using the directive —

 	{{include: scenes/some_file.fountain}}

 — somewhere in your Fountain file will cause it to import the contents of the path at that location.
 The include paths used are *relative to the file they're written in*, not where Meander is being run from.

-In the screenplay text, using —

-	{{include: scenes/some_file.fountain}}

-— will import the targeted file.

 ⚠ Includes in Meander are infinitely recursive, meaning you can turtle all the way down with child files as many levels as makes you happy, but **they're not cycle-safe**.
 You will get a stack overflow or an infinite loop where your computer runs out of memory if you circularly include files.